What is therapy speak (and is it doing more harm than good)?

 Can therapy speak be helpful?

-Keeping therapy terms in our everyday conversations (both on and offline) can still be really helpful for us, and for others.
-The more we talk about therapy and our lived experiences, the more people can understand and (hopefully) be helped by accessing and using this language themselves, too.
-The more we talk about things, the better chance we have of collectively understanding them.
-We just need to be sure that the terms we’re using are being used in the right way, in the right situations, without being reductive of others’ experiences.
+Keeping therapy terms in our everyday conversations (both on and offline) can still be really helpful, as the more we talk about therapy and our lived experiences, the more people can understand and (hopefully) be helped by accessing and using this language themselves, too.
+We just need to be sure that we’re using terms in the right way, in the right situations, and without being reductive of others’ experiences.

 Finding the right help for you

-Using therapy speak can help us to start getting a better understanding of ourselves and our situations, but it isn’t enough.
-Reading up about these concepts, understanding them, and using them in our day-to-day lives might be helpful for some of us – but it isn’t a replacement for a clinical diagnosis, nor for support from a qualified, trained, experienced therapist, counsellor, psychotherapist, psychiatrist, or psychologist.
+Reading up about these concepts from therapy speak, understanding them, and using them in our day-to-day lives, might be helpful for some of us – but it isn’t a replacement for a clinical diagnosis, or for support from qualified professionals and medical experts.

 It’s also important to remember that you don’t need a specific problem to start therapy.
 Working with a therapist can be, well, a therapeutic experience in and of itself.
 Counselling provides a safe, judgement-free, confidential space where you can open up, and explore general feelings of worry, discontent, concerns, or even life goals.
 There doesn’t have to be one ‘big problem’ or catalyst event to ‘justify’ you going to therapy.
 Happy people also go to therapy.
 Not everyone knows exactly what they want to talk to a therapist about, or have a clear pathway towards what they want to ‘get out of therapy’ – and that’s OK.